-The other various GBSD Test Program project areas at VAFB do not contain NRHP-eligible buildings and structures.
-The main cantonment area of VAFB has the World War II era street pattern with very few World War II era buildings.
+The other various GBSD Test Program project areas at VSFB do not contain NRHP-eligible buildings and structures.
+The main cantonment area of VSFB has the World War II era street pattern with very few World War II era buildings.
 The current setting is of a sporadically developed military industrial character, interspersed with warehouses and office buildings.
 No NRHP-eligible properties are adjacent to the GBSD Test Program project areas, nor are there adjacent or surrounding areas with potential as a NRHP-eligible historic district.
 The GBSD Test Program APE also includes areas where trenching for fiber optic and installation of other utilities may occur.
 No NRHP-eligible buildings or structures are within or adjacent to the GBSD Test Program project areas.

-Adverse effects to LF-04, LF-26, and MAF-D0 determined under Section 106 of the NHPA would be mitigated through activities developed by VAFB in consultation with the California SHPO that is presently underway.
-These mitigation activities in the May 2021 signed MOA details the activities and the timeline for completion.
-The signed MOA concludes compliance with Section 106 of the NHPA.
-The mitigation of these adverse effects through the Section 106 process would reduce impacts under NEPA below a threshold of significant impacts.
+Adverse effects to LF-04, LF-26, and MAF-D0 determined under Section 106 of the NHPA would be mitigated through activities developed through implementation of the PA by VSFB in consultation with the PA signatories.
+The PA, described in Section 4.2.2.5.4, provides the process for determining the appropriate mitigation for adverse effects under Section 106 and are considered part of the Proposed Action.
+The mitigation of these adverse effects through implementation of the PA would reduce impacts under NEPA below a threshold of significant impacts.

 Under the Proposed Action, no adverse effects on cultural resources are anticipated.
-Flight test activities associated with the GBSD Test Program at VAFB would be conducted similarly to that of the ongoing Minuteman III flight tests.
+Flight test activities associated with the GBSD Test Program at VSFB would be conducted similarly to that of the ongoing Minuteman III flight tests.
 Because there would be no additional construction activities, major facility modifications, or ground disturbance during long-term test operations for either of the Minuteman III or GBSD test programs (except for general maintenance and repair of facilities and infrastructure), there would be no adverse impacts on cultural resources.